gabipana7/food-orders-case-study/README.md

     - use SARIMA (because data has seasonality)
     - forecast number of orders on a particular day (focus on weekday vs weekend)
 - try other clustering methods (e.g. DBSCAN)

+Disclaimer: This project has been completed as an assignment for the food delivery company Wolt, as part of their Applied Science Internship application.
+Credits for the dataset go to Wolt, [publicly available](https://github.com/woltapp/applied-science-internship-2025)